blbadger/blbadger.github.io/quantum-mechanics.md

 ## Quantum mechanics

 Delayed choice, nonlocality, and more observations from small objects are considered here.
 This commentary should be considered as provisional.

+### Wave behavior as nonlinearity

+Additivity is necessary for linearity.
+If bb-gun is fired through two slits onto a wall, the distribution of probabilities that particular areas on the wall that are hit by bbs that pass through the first slit $P_1$ and the second slit $P_2$ is

+$$
+P_{12} = P_1 + P_2
+$$

+or in other words, the slits are additive.
+But now consider waves passing through these same slits.
+In this case,

+$$
+P_{12} \neq P_1 + P_2
+$$

+meaning that adding a second slit to the first is not additive.
+More precisely, the amplitude of a wave traveling through the first slit, denoted as the complex number $h_1$, is the real part of $h_1e^{i \omega t}$

 ### Delayed choice